- Video: A Guide to Teething in Babies

 How Early Can a Baby Start Teething?

-Teething generally starts at four months, but your baby may start teething as early as three months too.
+Babies generally start teething at four months, but sometimes, a baby may start teething as early as three months too.
 A baby can even start teething at two months.
 Babies who start teething early are born with white bumps, known as pre-teeth, visible on their gums.
 If you see your baby teething at only two or three months of age, don’t fret.
 It is not abnormal at all.

 It is important to note that teeth start developing when the baby is in the womb.
-In fact, the tooth buds form inside the gums at this point.
+In fact, the tooth buds form inside the gums when the babies are in the womb.
 After the teething process starts and the first tooth comes out, it takes a few months for all the teeth to be visible.

 What Teeth Do Babies Get First?